LJuCR 3.2 Who May File Petition - Venue

 (B) Change of Case Assignment Area Designation.
 The Court may order that a juvenile's case assignment area designation change upon the establishment of dependency and the entry of a disposition order based on one of the following reasons: hardship to one of parties; transfer of the case within the supervising agency or to a new agency; a need for judicial continuity of control over the case; transfer is in the best interest of the child; correction of a mistaken designation or for such other reason deemed just and proper by the Court or when required for the just and efficient administration of justice.
 A case should not be transferred solely to accommodate an attorney.

 (1) Method.
 A motion for change of case assignment area designation may be made by any party to the dependency or by the Court on its own motion.
-Such a motion shall only be made in writing as required by LJuCR 3.10 and shall be titled Motion to Change Case Assignment Area and shall specify the factors for change of case assignment area.
+Such a motion shall only be made in writing and shall be titled Motion to Change Case Assignment Area and shall specify the factors for change of case assignment area.
 A proposed Order to Change Case Assignment Area shall be included with the working papers submitted for the Court.
 If the motion is agreed to by the parties, the motion shall so state and the proposed order shall include the signatures of the parties.
 The Order to Change Case Assignment Area shall be filed by the prevailing party.
 All cases shall proceed in the original case assignment area until the order is entered and filed.
 Proceedings in the assigned area shall not preclude the timely filing of a motion to transfer.

 (C) Improper Designation/Lack of Designation.
 The designation of the improper case assignment area shall not be a basis for dismissal of any action, but may be a basis for imposition of terms.
 The lack of designation of case assignment area at initial case filing may be a basis for imposition of terms and will result in assignment to a case assignment area at the Court's discretion.